graefchen/y/docs/readme.md

 #### comments

 ```
-      NB.
-This is a comment
+      // This is a comment
-      NB.
-There are only one line comments
+      // There are only one line comments
 ```

 #### type declaration